youqad/Neurorobotics_Intent-Recognition/Lab4_Intent-Recogntion.md

 ## 5. Train a classifer (k-NN method)

-## 6. Evaluate and discuss the performance of the classifier

-# You will discuss the relevance of the parameters (f0 et energy), the role of the functionals, the role of k, ratio of Learning/Test databases, random design of databases.
+## 6. Evaluate and discuss the performance of the classifier.
+You will discuss the relevance of the parameters (f0 et energy), the role of the functionals, the role of k, ratio of Learning/Test databases, random design of databases.

 # Exercice 2.
 Detection of multiple intents :